kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. On the carotid and aortic chemoreceptors
 	E. Directly on the Hb–O2 dissociation curve

-#### Answer: ?
+#### Answer: D. On the carotid and aortic chemoreceptors - ?

 ### Q2.62
 A 66-yo man who is a chronic smoker is admitted for elective repair of a right-sided indirect inguinal hernia.
-His clinical examination and chest radiological findings are consistent with chronic obstructive airway disease.
-He is sent for pulmonary function tests (PFTs).
+His clinical examination and chest radiological findings are consistent with _chronic obstructive airway disease_.
+He is sent for _pulmonary function tests_ (PFTs).
 Which of the following abnormalities is most likely to be present in this patients?

-	A. Increased FEV1/FVC (forced expiratory volume in 1s/forced vital capacity)
+	A. Increased FEV1/FVC (forced expiratory volume in 1s/forced vital capacity) - F
-	B. Decreased total lung capacity (TLC)
+	B. Decreased total lung capacity (TLC) - F
 	C. Increased residual volume (RV)
-	D. Decreased functional residual capacity (FRC)
+	D. Decreased functional residual capacity (FRC) - F
-	E. Increased carbon monoxide diffusing capacity (DLCO)
+	E. Increased carbon monoxide diffusing capacity (DLCO) - F

-#### Answer: ?
+#### Answer: C. Increased residual volume (RV) - ?

 ### Q2.63
-A patient with deteriorating renal function is to undergo estimation of his glomerular filtration rate (GFR).
+A patient with _deteriorating renal function_ is to undergo estimation of his glomerular filtration rate (GFR).
 Which of the following substances will be the best choice for the estimation of GFR in this patient?

 	A. Urea
 	B. Inulin